 Constitution of the PM CARES Trust

-The Prime Minister is the ex-officio Chairman of the PM CARES Fund.
-Government of India, Minister of Defence, Minister of Home Affairs and the Minister of Finance are ex-officio Trustees of the PM CARES Fund.
+- The Prime Minister of India is the ex-officio Chairman of the PM CARES Fund.
+The government of India, Minister of Defence, Minister of Home Affairs and the Minister of Finance are ex-officio Trustees of the PM CARES Fund.

 Candidates appearing for various competitive exams can check relevant GK topics for General awareness preparation.